pchelka84/frontend-nanodegree-arcade-game/README.md

 To install the game, clone or download a local copy of the game.
 To play, simply open index.html from any web browser.

+As an alternative, the game the game can be played on the live version: [Frogger](https://pchelka84.github.io/frontend-nanodegree-arcade-game/)

 Player must avoid bugs and get from the starting point to the water.

 ## How to Play the Game